bewuethr/bewuethr.github.io/post-ideas.md

 # Post ideas

+- [ ] Exact behaviours of GitHub action triggers; are they AND or OR?
 - [ ] Git mailmap post
 - [ ] Write about experience in Stack Overflow user research for Collectives
 - [ ] Summary of "Designing Data-Intensive Applications" (requires Pages feature)